San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 Day 1

-After that, head to downtown San Diego and explore two or three of its neighborhoods by foot.
+After that, head to downtown San Diego and explore two or three of its neighborhoods on foot.
 You can have a late lunch in Seaport Village and then board the San Diego Coronado Ferry (adjacent to the cruise ship terminal) to spend the rest of the day on Coronado Island.

 In the afternoon, relax on Coronado Beach, tour the Hotel Del Coronado, rent a bike or a golf cart to explore the island, and stroll among the shops on Orange Avenue.
 Wind down by watching a beautiful sunset here.